greengravity/Datakey/README.md

 Everything entered will be encrypted with a masterkey and stored on a micro-sd card.
 The masterkey is a secret that only the user know, if it get lost, you may not be able to restore your data anymore.

-Usually the masterkey is stored in the device, so you dont need to carry it around.
+Usually the masterkey is stored in the device, so you dont need to rember it all the time.
 But if you or someone else mess up the pincode verification, the masterkey get deleted from the device (for security reasons).
 Thats why it is important to have the masterkey stored or memorized safely.